Skip to main content

 RequirementDetails

-GraalVM JDKGraalVM for JDK 17 or later (Community or Enterprise)
+GraalVM JDKGraalVM for JDK 21 (Community or Enterprise Edition)

 Native Imagegu install native-image (included in newer distributions)